-Many stories about the criminal justice system focus on race and poverty and not from the lens of people with disabilities.
-Approximately 750,000 people with disabilities are currently imprisoned or more than 30% of the prison population (500,000 with cognitive impairment, 250,000 with mobility problems and 140,000 people who are blind/vision loss).
-The majority of them are predominantly African-American, Hispanic, or new immigrants who face challenges already compounded by effects of racism, ableism and other forms of discrimination and whose disabilities were not appropriately addressed, diagnosed, or treated.
+Approximately 750,000 people with disabilities (more than 30% of the prison population) are currently imprisoned.
+The majority are predominantly African-American, Hispanic, or new immigrants who face challenges already compounded by effects of racism, ableism and other forms of discrimination and whose disabilities were not appropriately addressed, diagnosed, or treated.

 RespectAbility issued a report emphasizing the importance of prison reform, especially for people with disabilities.